-Over the counter diuretics are designed to shed excess sodium and water without depleting the body of minerals.
-This is accomplished by stimulating the kidneys to excrete the excessive sodium and water through the use of an herbal blend of products.
+Over the counter, diuretics are designed to shed excess sodium and water without depleting the body of minerals.
+This is accomplished by stimulating the kidneys to excrete the excess sodium and water through the use of an herbal blend of products.
 In an attempt to prevent dehydration, most over the counter herbal diuretics may also contain extra minerals and electrolytes in their formulas.

 Over the counter, herbal diuretic products contain a blend of herbs, such as but not limited to Juniper Berry Fruit, Dandelion Extract, and Goldenrod.
 In addition to these powerful herbal blends electrolytes, such as Calcium and Magnesium, are often added to help keep the body’s energy levels steady and prevent the user from becoming too depleted of necessary nutrients.
 Caffeine is another component that may be in an over the counter herbal diuretic.
 Caffeine and other stimulants can give the user an extra energy boost if the user is low on energy due to a low carbohydrate and or low-fat eating program.

 Whether you are under a doctors care, stepping on stage or spending the day at the beach, over the counter herbal diuretics appeal to all types of people.
 Over the counter herbal diuretics are used by athletes, models and the general population that want to achieve a crisper dryer and more toned look for special events, contests, going to the beach etc..
 Reducing extra fluid retention through the kidneys may help those with edema, high blood pressure, and glaucoma.
 But, exercise caution if you are one of those people with a medical condition.
 You should always check with your medical practitioner before using an over the counter diuretics.